LIMwhatnameisavailable/BRCA_eRNA_Prognosis/README.md

 ## 📌 Project Overview
 This project identifies and validates a prognostic enhancer RNA (eRNA) signature for Breast Cancer (BRCA) using multi-omics data.
 The analysis pipeline seamlessly integrates differential expression analysis, LASSO-Cox modeling, GSEA pathway enrichment, multi-omics regulatory network construction (CNV, Mutation, Hi-C), drug sensitivity prediction, and rigorous quality control of normal-like references for further early-discrimination model.

+🌐 **Interactive Web Application:**
+To make our models accessible to clinicians and researchers without programming expertise, we have deployed a user-friendly online tool: eRNACare.
+You can upload your own eRNA expression profiles to get real-time diagnostic predictions without running any code.
+👉 **Access the Web App here:** https://limseu.shinyapps.io/ernacare/

 ## 📂 Repository Structure
 The project is organized to reflect the chronological workflow of the associated manuscript.
 **Note:** `Data_Source` is excluded from the repository due to size limits.